batiste/django-page-cms/doc/installation.rst

 Settings
 ========

-All the Django page CMS specific settings and options are listed and explained in the ``pages/settings.py`` file.
+All the Gerbi CMS specific settings and options are listed and explained in the ``pages/settings.py`` file.

-Django page CMS require several of these settings to be set.
+Gerbi CMS require several of these settings to be set.
 They are marked in this document with a bold "*must*".

 .. note::